Custom Packages For a Truly Different Fishing Experience

 For anglers looking to experience some of the best Atlantic Salmon fishing in the world, specifically swinging smaller flies and topwater surface patterns, Iceland offers a one-of-a-kind experience and will surpass the expectations of even the most experienced salmon anglers.
 The salmon rivers managed by Reykjavik Angling Club are focused on conservation efforts and opportunities to retain strong salmon runs for the future, so most rivers only offer a very limited number of rods available each day of the season.
 Yellow Dog and Reykjavik Angling Club will work with anglers to come up with the best river options and scenarios based on what you are looking to experience, the timing and seasonality, and your preferences for each angling package.

 With both trout and salmon fishing, anglers fish the “beat” system all throughout the country.
 This typically means that anglers and their guide are assigned a morning section and then a different afternoon section.
-The size of the beats are substantial, and there is plenty of water to fish during each session.
+The size of the beats is substantial, and there is plenty of water to fish during each session.
 This ensures a solitary, uncrowded angling experience on the most productive waters and productive runs in all of Iceland.

 Remember that Yellow Dog’s services are completely free!
 When you book a trip with Yellow Dog, you never pay more than when you book directly with the lodge or outfitter.